oracle-livelabs/oci/managing-credentials-using-oci-vault/setup-oci-vault/oci-vault-setup-sandbox.md

 ## Task 1: Create a Dynamic Group (Already in Place)

-> Note: Keep in mind that the Dynamic Group is already created for you in the Sandbox environment, so you wouldn't need to create it.
+> **Note**: Keep in mind that the Dynamic Group is already created for you in the Sandbox environment, so you wouldn't need to create it.

 A Dynamic Group is a group that dynamically grant access to resources based on a rule.
 Our Dynamic Group will be used with a matching rule to determine which instances we want to allow API calls against the service we are going to use.